-Therefore, if you wish to include a company funded by JST as a participating organization, please declare that the company is included in the participating organization on Form 8 of the R&D Proposal (FS Form 8 for FS Proposals).
+Therefore, if you wish to include a company funded by JST as a participating organization, please declare that the company is included in the participating organization on the R&D Proposal.

 This management is conducted to ensure fairness and transparency according to JST, and being funded by the JST will not disadvantage you in the selection of this program.
 Please cooperate with JST's conflict of interest management.